Norkez/Doing_math_with_python/README.md

 ﻿# Doing_math_with_python
- practice "DOING MATH WITH PYTHON" by Amit Saha
+I'm studying "DOING MATH WITH PYTHON" by Amit Saha.
+These are the result of my practice.